SharjeelSafdar/defi-dapps-solidity-smart-contracts/step25_web3_send_transaction_signed/readme.md

 ## Step 2

 Download MetaMask wallet (for Chrome use this [extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)) and create two accounts in the wallet (one account will be created automatically when first creating the wallet).
 Get some fake ETH from a faucet for one of your accounts.
-Following are some of the faucets available on Ropsten Pulic Test Network:
+Following are some of the faucets available on Ropsten Public Test Network:

 1. [Ropsten Ethereum (rETH) Faucet](https://faucet.dimensions.network/)
 2. [Throttled Testnet Faucet](https://ipfs.io/ipfs/QmVAwVKys271P5EQyEfVSxm7BJDKWt42A2gHvNmxLjZMps/)